 Dark Or Sugar Free Chocolate

 Use the best quality you can get hold of.
 There's a LOT of chocolate in this recipe - almost 2 chocolate bars - so you will be able to taste it.
-In the UK, Lindt is a popular quality brand and I went for their 90% dark chocolate.
+Lindt is a popular quality brand and I went for their 90% dark chocolate.
 It contains only 7 grams of sugar per 100g, which is very low.

 If you decide to use sugar-free chocolate such as Lily's (available in the US via Amazon or in the UK via iherb), simply reduce the amount of sweetener you use.